awcodify/sysctl-theme/docs/installation.md

 ---
 layout: docs
 title: Installation Guide
-description: How to install the Lexicon Jekyll theme
+description: How to install the Arsxy Jekyll theme
 permalink: /docs/installation/
 ---

 # Installation Guide

-There are two ways to install the Lexicon Theme for your Jekyll site: as a remote theme (recommended) or as a regular gem-based theme.
+There are two ways to install the Arsxy Theme for your Jekyll site: as a remote theme (recommended) or as a regular gem-based theme.

 ## Installing as a Remote Theme (Recommended)